richpl/PyBasic/README.md

 $ python interpreter.py
 ```

+Although this started of as a personal project, it has been enhanced considerably by some other Github users.
+You can see them in the list of contributors!
+It's very much a group endeavour now.

 ## Operators

 A limited range of arithmetic expressions are provided.
 Addition and subtraction have the lowest precedence,